 Families Trust Us After Suffering From Delivery Errors

 Forceps and vacuum extraction are delivery methods that should be saved for emergency situations.
 In some cases, the emergency is unavoidable and has nothing to do with the attending doctor.
-In most cases, however, injuries caused by forceps or vacuum extraction are the direct result of malpractice or negligence on the part of the doctor.
+In most cases, however, catastrophic injuries caused by forceps or vacuum extraction are the direct result of malpractice or negligence on the part of the doctor.

 If you child has suffered injuries or wrongful death from forceps or vacuum extraction, our Detroit delivery error lawyers can help you obtain maximum compensation.
 We believe that you, the client, are the centerpiece of everything we do as a law firm.
 At McKeen & Associates, P.C., you will get attorneys who will listen to your situation and fight for the best compensation award available in your case.
+We can help you if you live in Michigan, Illinois or anywhere in the country.

 Birth Trauma Attorneys With Experience